watergis/awesome-vector-tiles/how-to-generate-vectortiles.md

 - `Narok Water and Sewerage Services Co., Ltd, KENYA` : [mapbox-gl-js-client](https://github.com/narwassco/mapbox-gl-js-client)
 - `Water and Sanitation Corporation, Ltd, RWANDA` : [mapbox-gl-js-client](https://github.com/WASAX/mapbox-gl-js-client)

+### Automating deployment process for web application
+Both Narok water and WASAC's applications are using Circle CI to deploy the application to gh-pages automatically.
+You can also use Circle CI or Github Actions to automate.

 ---
 `Copyright © 2020 Jin IGARASHI`